nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 (For all use cases below, the **System** is the `AddressBook` and the **Actor** is the `user`, unless specified otherwise)

+**Use case: Mark a task as complete**

+**MSS**

+1. User requests to list tasks
+2. CodeConnect shows a list of tasks
+3. User requests to mark a specific task in the list as complete
+4. CodeConnect marks the task as complete

+    Use case ends.

+**Extensions**

+* 2a.
+The list is empty.

+  Use case ends.

+* 3a.
+The given index is invalid.

+    * 3a1.
+CodeConnect shows an error message.

+      Use case resumes at step 2.

 **Use case: Delete a person**

 **MSS**